 Inventory of awards: We began our review of campus awards and grants by first conducting an inventory of all awards available to faculty on campus.
 This involved contacting known awards committee chairs and combing campus websites for award information, calls for applications, and reviewer instructions if available.
 This process yielded over 30 individual awards and seed grants; however, several were for IRC faculty and some staff positions.
 We chose to focus only on those awards and grants for tenure-track faculty, as these metrics play a role in the tenure and promotion process, but we hope our results will generalize to other award calls.
-The final pool of faculty campus awards include 3 for service, 5 for teaching, 7 for research, 7 seed grants for research, and one award (i.e., the Chancellor's Award) that relies on multiple categories of research, teaching, and service (n = 23 awards).
+The final pool of faculty campus awards include 3 for service, 5 for teaching, 6 for research, 8 seed grants for research, and one award (i.e., the Chancellor's Award) that relies on multiple categories of research, teaching, and service (n = 23 awards) as shown in Table 1.
 We invite any award calls we missed to be submitted HERE for review in a later report.